-To the best of their knowledge and belief and according to the information andexplanations obtained by them your Directors make the following statements in terms of Section134(3)(c) of the Companies Act 2013:
+To the best of their knowledge and belief and according to the information andexplanations obtained by them Directors make the following statements in terms of Section134(3)(c) of the Companies Act 2013:

 a) In the preparation of the annual accounts for the financial year ended March 312020 the applicable accounting standards had been followed along with proper explanationrelating to any material departures;

-b) The Directors had selected such accounting policies and applied them consistentlyand made judgements and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of the financial year and ofthe profit of the Company for the year under review;
+b) The Directors had selected such accounting policies and applied them consistentlyand made judgements and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of the financial year and ofthe profit and loss of the Company for the year under review;

 e) The Directors had laid down internal financial controls to be followed by theCompany and that

-f) The Directors had devised proper systems to ensure compliance with the provisions ofall applicable laws and that such systems are adequate and operating effectively
+f) The Directors had devised proper systems to ensure compliance with the provisions ofall applicable laws and that such systems are adequate and operating effectively.